eduardo010174/GSHADE/README.md

 --- Compiling ---

-- Compile the Miracl library for elliptic curve cryptography (util/Miracl) using "bash linux" / "bash linux64" (depending on the system)
+- Compile the Miracl library for elliptic curve cryptography (util/Miracl) using "sh linux" / "sh linux64" (depending on the system)
 - Compile the distance computation framework by invoking "make" in the folder of the README file

 --- Execution ---